Thick hyperbolic 3-manifolds with bounded rank: When there are no short compressible curves

 \subsection{Bounding the number of topological types}

-We have show that in each hyperbolic $3$-manifold $M$ such that \begin{enumerate} \item $\pi_1 M$ is freely indecomposable, \item $\rank \pi_1 M \leq k$, \item $\inj(M)\geq \epsilon$, \end{enumerate} there is a collection $\mathcal U$ of at most $n=n(k)$ product regions in $CC(M)$, each with genus at most $g=g(k)$, such that every component has diameter at most some $B=B(k,\epsilon)$.
+We have shown that in each hyperbolic $3$-manifold $M$ such that \begin{enumerate} \item $\rank \pi_1 M \leq k$, \item $\inj(M)\geq \epsilon$, \item every essential closed curve on $\partial CC(M)$ that is nullhomotopic in $M$ has length at least $\epsilon $, \end{enumerate} there is a collection $\mathcal U$ of at most $n=n(k)$ product regions in $CC(M)$, each with genus at most $g=g(k)$, such that every component has diameter at most some $B=B(k,\epsilon)$.
 We want to show that we can choose these $\mathcal U$ so that the complementary components $C$ take on only finitely many topological types.

 The argument is by contradiction.
 Choose an enumeration of the set of all homeomorphism types of compact $3$-manifolds.
-If the claim is false, there is a sequence $(M_i)$ of hyperbolic $3$-manifolds satisfying (1)--(3) above such that $M_i$ \emph{does not} admit any collection $\mathcal W_i$ of at most $n$ genus $g$ product regions in $CC(M_i)$ such that for every component we have that both $\diam C \leq i$, and $C$ is homeomorphic to one of the first $i$ compact $3$-manifolds, with respect to our enumeration.
+If the claim is false, there is a sequence $(M_i)$ of hyperbolic $3$-manifolds satisfying (1)--(3) above such that $M_i$ \emph{does not} admit any collection $\mathcal W_i$ of at most $n$ genus $g$ product regions in $CC(M_i)$ such that for every component we have that both $\diam C \leq B$, and $C$ is homeomorphic to one of the first $i$ compact $3$-manifolds, with respect to our enumeration.

 For each $i$, let $\mathcal U_i$ be a collection of at most $n$ genus $g$ product regions in $CC(M_i)$ such that every component of $\CN_1(CC(M_i)) \setminus \cup_{U \in \mathcal U_i} int(U)$ has diameter at most some $B$ independent of $i$.
 We can assume that for if it does not, the fact that the number of product regions is bounded independently of $i$ means that there is some $L$ independent of $i$ such that the widths of all product regions that are wider than $L$ go to infinity with $i$.
 We can then exclude the product regions with width less than this $L$ from our collections, at the expense of replacing $B$ by some larger constant independent of $i$.
 See the proof of Claim \ref{max prs}, where the same argument was used, for more details.